-Item Cond No Туре Details of Item Recommended or Completed Action By whom and by when Status STATUS OF FINDINGS ACTIONS THAT REMAINED OPEN FROM THE 2019 INDEPENDENT AUDIT IA19_1 CoC C4.1 Observation CoC C4.1 states that the Director-General shall be notified of any incident with actual or potential significant off-site impacts on people or the biophysical environment within 12 hours of the Applicant, or other relevant party undertaking the development, becoming aware of the incident.
-Full written details of the incident shall be provided to the Director-General within seven days of the date on which the incident occurred.
-The Director-General may require additional measures to be implemented to address the cause or impact of any incident, as it relates to this consent, reported in accordance with this condition, within such period as the Director-General may require.
-Observation: The Emergency Response Plan (Version 6, 2018) does not identify DPIE (or Council) as agencies requiring notification despite notification being required in accordance with this condition.
-It is recommended that the next update to the Emergency Response Plan include inserting DPIE and Council as a notifiable agencies.
-A review of the Incident Management and Emergency Response Plan has commenced, and the notification table will be added to both documents Senior Manager, HSEQ Manager - Risk & Compliance.
-30/04/20.
-CLOSED.
-The Emergency Response Plan has been updated.
-IA19_2 EPL 20322 O3.2, R2.1 and R2.2 Observation Condition O3.2 states in relation to condition 4.1 Emergency Response: A Pollution Incident Response Management Plan (PIRMP) is the relevant document required.
-R2.1 and R2.2 state that notifications must be made by telephoning the Environment Line service on 131 555.
-The licensee or its employees must notify all relevant authorities of incidents causing or threatening material harm to the environment immediately after the person becomes aware of the incident in accordance with the requirements of Part 5.7 of the Act.
-Observation: The PIRMP forms part of the Emergency Response Plan (Version 6, 2018) addresses some, but not all, of the necessary requirements of Section 153A of the POEO Act and Clause 98 of the POEO General Regulation.
-A review of the Emergency Response Plan has commenced, and the required aspects under the relevant sections of the POEO Act and Regulations will be addressed.
-Senior Manager, HSEQ Manager - Risk & Compliance.
-30/04/20.
-CLOSED.
-The Emergency Response Plan has been updated.
-STATUS OF FINDINGS ACTIONS THAT REMAINED OPEN FROM THE 2020 INDEPENDENT AUDIT IA20_1 CoC C2.14 EPL 20322 L1.1 OEMP Table 23 Corrective Action Request CoC C2.4 and EPL 20322 Condition L1.1 state that except as may be expressly permitted by a licence under the Protection of the Environment Operations Act 1997 in relation to the development, section 120 of that Act (prohibition of the pollution of waters) shall be complied with in connection to the development.
+ltem Cond No Туре Details of Item Recommended or Completed Action By whom and by when Status STATUS OF FINDINGS ACTIONS THA T REMAINED OPEN FROM THE 2020 INDEPENDENT AUDIT IA20_1 CoC C2.14 EPL 20322 L1.1 OEMP Table 23 Corrective Action Request CoC C2.4 and EPL 20322 Condition L1.1 state that except as may be expressly permitted by a licence under the Protection of the Environment Operations Act 1997 in relation to the development, section 120 of that Act (prohibition of the pollution of waters) shall be complied with in connection to the development.
 The EPL does not permit deviations from s120.
 Table 23 of the OEMP sets water quality criteria for the outlets of the SQIDS (consistent with the ANZECC Fresh and Marine Water Quality Guidelines (and included in the Project's EIS).
-Corrective Action Request: According to the laboratory results for 16/07/20, the following exceedances of the Project specified limits were recorded on the outlet of the SQIDS: SQID 24 Outlet TSS 240mg/L SQID 24 Outlet Oil and Grease 20,000mg/L. The inlet readings for both of these events were below the applicable criteria, and the unit was cleaned with material removed via sucker truck and disposed of as liquid waste.
+Corrective Action Request: According to the laboratory results for 16/07/20, the following exceedances of the Project specified limits were recorded on the outlet of the SQIDS: SQID 24 Outlet TSS 240mg/L SQID 24 Outlet TSS 240mg/L SQID 24 Outlet Oil and Grease 20,000mg/L. The inlet readings for both of these events were below the applicable criteria, and the unit was cleaned with material removed via sucker truck and disposed of as liquid waste.
 This occurred in accordance with Table 24 of the approved OEMP which states that clean out of the unit will occur within 6 weeks of the exceedance.
 However there was no evidence available to demonstrate that these exceedances had been thoroughly or formally investigated and attributed to non-site sources.
-The auditee resampled the SQID in response to the draft findings of this Report (100 days after receipt of the The Auditor reiterates its recommendation from the 2018-19 audit that, in order to ensure section 120 of the POEO Act is not breached, SICTL should implement a process whereby an exceedance of OEMP stormwater KPIs triggers an appropriate response to investigate, report and rectify the issue as relevant.
+The auditee resampled the SQID in response to the draft findings of this Report (100 days after receipt of the exceedance).
+Results are pending.
+The Auditor reiterates its recommendation from the 2018-19 audit that, in order to ensure section 120 of the POEO Act is not breached, SICTL should implement a process whereby an exceedance of OEMP stormwater KPIs triggers an appropriate response to investigate, report and rectify the issue as relevant.
 It is the Auditors opinion that the current process as defined in the OEMP is not adequate in responding to such events.
 Environmental Engineer.
 31/12/20.
-PARTIALLY CLOSED SQID 24 investigation and repairs have been completed.
+PARTIALLY CLOSED.
+SQID 24 investigations and repairs have been completed.
 The OEMP is yet to be updated.
+IA21_4 EPL 20322 Cond.
+01.1.
+Observation EPL 20322 Condition O1.1 requires that licensed activities must be carried out in a competent manner.
+This includes: a) the processing, handling, movement and storage of materials and substances used to carry out the activity; and b) the treatment, storage, processing, reprocessing, transport and disposal of waste generated by the activity.
+Observation: The Ward Civil compound had been vacated at the time of the inspection.
+A large amount of unmanaged waste had been left by the tenant.
+Clean up is required.
+Complete a full clean-up of the compound formerly occupied by Ward.
+Maintenance team.
+31/01/22.
+CLOSED The Ward compound had been cleaned so that only nominated materials remained.
+These do not pose any environmental risk.
+IA21_5 General observation Observation Observation: During the site inspection it was observed that there were a number of weeds growing adjacent to the rail line near the Penrhyn Road over-bridge.
+These have the potential to migrate into Penhryn Estuary if not controlled.
+Develop and implement a program of weed survey and treatment for the weeds present adjacent to the rail line near the Penrhyn Road over- bridge.
+Environmental Engineer.
+Prior to next audit.
+CLOSED Boundary weeds were observed to have been treated since the 2021 Independent Audit